FaqZul/CodeIgniter-CRUD-Model/README.md

 	- `$callback = FALSE` TRUE on success, FALSE on failure.
 	- `$callback = TRUE` error() method.
 - Return Type: mixed.
+> deleteDataQuery($table, $where)
+- Parameters:
+	- $table (string) - Table name.
+	- $where (mixed) - The WHERE clause; array or string.
+- Returns: Compiles a DELETE statement and returns it as a string.
+- Return Type: string.
 > error()
 - Returns:
 	- code (int) - SQL error code.